Acupuncture & Oriental Medicine

 HOW LONG DO APPOINTMENTS LAST?

 The length of acupuncture sessions varies depending on your condition.
 Typically, your first visit will be longer than your subsequent visits.
+Sessions can be as short as 30 minutes to as long as two hours.

 HOW WILL I FEEL AFTER ACUPUNCTURE?